 Did you know:

-EDCs have been linked to weight changes, diabetes, autoimmune disorders, and breast cancer and other cancers.
+Toxic chemicals have been linked to weight changes, diabetes, autoimmune disorders, and cancer.

-Chemical pollutants are present in food and everyday products, such as cosmetics and household supplies.
+Chemical pollutants are present in food, cosmetics, personal care products, and household supplies.

-Some people are more susceptible than others to the potential effects of EDCs, because of individuals’ genetics and other factors.
+Some people are more susceptible than others to the effects of toxic chemicals because of their individual genetics.